 And why do you like these people?
 Is it because of the car they drive, where they live, how they wear their hair?
 Or is it because you believe that they have your best interests at heart just as you do theirs.
 You like similar things, you share similar opinions, you just seem to get along; or is it really because you believe in what they believe in.

-People connect with other people based on core beliefs and emotion, not the material things that surround them.
+People connect with other people based on core beliefs and emotions, not the material things that surround them.
 The material things might draw you in, but they don’t hold you there.

 To connect with people online you must think the same way.
 People buy why you do what you do, therefore every message you send must always leave your fans with “why?”.